NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

-When it comes to federal criminal cases, over the last 27 years, I would answer that question yes, absolutely.
+When it comes to federal criminal cases over the last 27 years, I would answer that question yes, absolutely.
 There's no way you can phone in your appearance in a federal criminal case.

 Now, with the Coronavirus, that's pretty much the only way the federal courts are doing business.
 I've had a number of sentencings where my client wanted to appear in person.

-Basically, it was very clear to me that they were not going to allow that to happen.
+It was very clear to me that they were not going to allow that to happen.
 One, we refused to sign the stipulation to continue it, so the court continued it on its own motion.

 Video Court Appearances